jirkapok/GasPlanner/doc/roadmap.md

     * Custom diver stress sac rate ratio
     * Add minimum gas reserve for first tank and for stage
     * Add option to ignore some warnings (ICD, density)
-* Add tissues heatmap to the profile chart and to the dives comparision
+* Add tissues heat map to the profile chart and to the dives comparision
 * Add localizations
 * Add calculation trainings
 * Help